TaghreedT/NAH-Corpus/README.md

     7. Authenticity
     8. Topic.

-* We will continue building and annotating this corpus, to add several Hadith books.

 # If you use this corpus, kindly site the paper:
 Tarmom T, Atwell E, Alsalka MA.
 2020.
 Non-authentic Hadith Corpus: Design and Methodology.
 International Journal on Islamic Applications in Computer Science And Technology.
 13-19 8.3